Eighty Years' War, 1566–1572: Arrival and takeover of Alba (April 1567 – June 1568)

 Alba thereafter was in sole command.
-Many high-ranking officials were arrested on various pretexts, among whom the Counts of Egmont and Horne.
+Many high-ranking officials were arrested on various pretexts, among whom the Counts of Egmont and Horn.
 The victims of the repression were found in all social strata.
 A total of about 9,000 people were eventually convicted by the council, though only 1,000 were actually executed, as many managed to go into exile.
 One of the latter was Orange, who forfeited his extensive possessions in the Netherlands, like most of the people being proscribed.
 The victims were not necessarily only Protestants.
 For instance, the Counts of Egmont and Horne, executed for treason on 5 June 1568, protested their Catholic orthodoxy on the scaffold.

 Egmont and Horne were arrested for high treason, condemned, and a year later beheaded on the Grand-Place in Brussels.
 Egmont and Horne had been Catholic nobles, loyal to the King of Spain until their deaths.
 The reason for their execution was that Alba considered they had been treasonous to the king in their tolerance to Protestantism.
 Their executions, ordered by a Spanish noble, provoked outrage.
 More than one thousand people were executed in the following months.
 The large number of executions led the court to be nicknamed the "Blood Court" in the Netherlands, and Alba to be called the "Iron Duke".
 Rather than pacifying the Netherlands, these measures helped to fuel the unrest.